molily/testing-angular/end-to-end-testing.md

 <aside class="margin-note">Browser automation</aside>

-The **WebDriver protocol** defines a way to control a browser remotely with a set of commands.
+The **WebDriver protocol** allows to control a browser remotely with a set of commands.
 It originates from the Selenium browser automation project and is now developed at the World Wide Web Consortium (W3C).

 All common browsers support the WebDriver protocol and can be controlled remotely.
 The most important WebDriver commands are: